 The current accrued leave liability represents an estimate of total accrued compensation to be paid in the twelve months immediately following June 30.
 This liability consists of unused personal and medical leave earned by employees as required by state statute.
 Disbursements from this account only occur upon termination of employment.
-The portion of accrued leave liabilities considered current was 12% of the total accrued leave liability as of June 30, 2020 and 2019.
+The portion of accrued leave liabilities considered current was 12% of the total accrued leave liability as of June 30, 2021 and 2020.

 Non-current liabilities are those liabilities due and payable more than twelve months from June 30.
-Net pension liability comprised 55% and 53% of long-term liabilities at June 30, 2020 and 2019, respectively.
+Net pension liability comprised 59% and 55% of long-term liabilities at June 30, 2021 and 2020, respectively.
 The vast majority of other non-current liabilities are the result of financing activities for capital projects through the issuance of bonds.
 Additional detail about long-term debt can be found in Note 8 of the Notes to Financial Statements.

-Net position was approximately \$1.07 billion and \$1.06 billion in fiscal years 2020 and 2019, respectively.
-Although net pension liability continues to increase, the University's net position grew due to continued substantial additions to capital assets.
-These increases in capital assets are reflective of the University's commitment to the construction, renovation and improvement of buildings and infrastructure to accommodate current and projected growth.
+Net position was approximately \$1.14 billion and \$1.07 billion in fiscal years 2021 and 2020, respectively.
+There was a decrease in net investment in capital assets in fiscal year 2021 resulting from a decline in active construction projects in light of the COVID-19 pandemic providing increased cash available for long-term investments.
+The University remains committed to the construction, renovation and improvement of buildings and infrastructure to accommodate current and projected growth.
 The following chart depicts the components of net position for the current and prior fiscal year.